aoijs/website/src/content/docs/guides/client/clientcommands.md

 This is basically an array just with a little extra spice.

-Your command should look like this in the end:
+Your command should look like this in the end,

 ```js title="commands/ping.js"
 module.exports = [{